MichaelStetner/TeensyDataLogger/README.md

 # TeensyDataLogger
 Record data to SD card at a high sampling rate

-This is a high speed data logger.
-It acquires data and stores it on an SD card.
-In my tests using a Teensy 3.6 and a SanDisk Ultra 16GB SDHC micro SD card, I was able to sample an analog pin at 25 kHz.
+This sketch acquires data and stores it on an SD card.
+In my tests using a Teensy 3.6 and a SanDisk Ultra 16GB SDHC micro SD card, I was able to record an analog pin at 25 kHz.

 It relies on the beta version of the SdFat library written by Bill Greiman, which is available at https://github.com/greiman/SdFat-beta.
 I have tested